ietf-wg-nfsv4/security/draft-dnoveck-nfsv4-security.md

 * Support for content signing.

-* Revision/extension of labelled NFS to provide true interoperability and server-based authorization.
+* Revision/extension of labeled NFS to provide true interoperability and server-based authorization.

 * Work to provide more security for RDMA-based transports.
 This would